Options to Avoid Car Repossession

 Sell the Car Yourself

 Typically, a creditor will sell the car at a public auction or a private dealer sale, which doesn't always realize the maximum value of the car.
-If you can sell the car to a buyer willing to offer more than what the creditor is likely to obtain at a dealer's sale or auction, this might be the route to go.
+If you can sell the car to a buyer willing to offer more than what the creditor is likely to obtain at a dealer's sale or auction, this might be the best route.
 A creditor could be agreeable to this option because it saves on resale costs, such as advertising and storage fees.

-This can be a difficult option to exercise, as you only have a limited time to do so.
+This option can be challenging to exercise, as you only have a limited time to do so.
 The buyer must have the cash or financing readily available.
 More importantly, you need the creditor's cooperation.
 The creditor can refuse to consent to the sale for the wrong reason, an arbitrary reason, or no reason at all.
-However, you may be able to use its refusal to cooperate as a basis for defending against any deficiency claim, especially if the creditor sold the car for less than what your private buyer was prepared to pay.
+However, you might be able to use its refusal to cooperate as a basis for defending against any deficiency claim, especially if the creditor sold the car for less than what your private buyer was prepared to pay.

 Surrender the Vehicle

-If you're in default, habitually late on payments, or simply want to get out from under the car loan, you might consider surrendering the vehicle to the creditor.
+You might consider surrendering the vehicle to the creditor if you're in default, habitually late on payments, or want to get out from under the car loan.
 Ideally, in exchange for your surrendering the car, the creditor will agree to waive or reduce the deficiency.
 The incentive for the creditor is the savings in time and money by not having to repossess the car itself.

 Bring Your Complaints to the Bargaining Table

 You don't have to wait for the creditor to sue you before trying to settle.
-If the creditor violated your rights with respect to the repossession and sale of the property, you may informally use your defenses (and potential counterclaims) to persuade the creditor to give the car back, reinstate the loan, redeem the vehicle or forgive or reduce the amount of the deficiency balance.
+If the creditor violated your rights concerning the repossession and sale of the property, you may informally use your defenses (and potential counterclaims) to persuade the creditor to give the car back, reinstate the loan, redeem the vehicle, or forgive or reduce the amount of the deficiency balance.

 Refinance the Car Loan